 The U.S. population is aging, an increasing number of patients suffer from more than one chronic condition, and Medicare spending on post-acute care is up.
 Depending on your market, it can be a competitive time to be in the post-acute care business.
-As part of the Prepared Health community, you now have access to all of the sub-acute providers in your region that are on the network.
+As part of the Dina community, you now have access to all of the sub-acute providers in your region that are on the network.
 Here’s how to expand your network and become a preferred provider:

 1) Feature your specialties.
 Differentiate your company by highlighting special services like a strong heart failure program, or a joint or diabetes program.
 Look for sub-acute facilities with a patient population match.

 2) Simplify existing relationships.
 Help your existing partners become more efficient in their care transition processes.
 For example, encourage partners to attach basic required documents to quickly begin the process.
 Your partners want to hear that you genuinely care about improving both the relationship and patient outcomes.
 This will help keep your company top-of-mind for referrals.

 3) Find new partners.
 Identify organizations in the Dina network that are a fit for your business.
 Reach out and introduce yourself and your company and let them know you’re on the network.
 Work on establishing relationships with those organizations to coordinate services and communicate regarding mutual patients.